 Watkins has had the most luck with her seedlings using a ‘bulky’ growing medium that provides maximum space for roots to expand.
 She mixes her own from Leafgro and perlite, then she plants the cuttings in 2” plastic pots.

-The potted cuttings may spend up to 8 weeks in partial shade or in the greenhouse (under shade cloths) until they grow decent roots, after which they’re transplanted to the field.
-Watkins noted that if the seedlings are planted first outside, the process is usually quicker.
+Once potted, the cuttings spend up to 8 weeks in partial shade or in the greenhouse (under shade cloths) until they grow decent roots.
+After that, they’re transplanted to the field.
+Watkins noted that if the seedlings are planted outside first, the process is usually faster.

 According to Watkins, three is the magic number of years for a good-sized plant to establish, after which it may continue to grow for another four.
 What happens around year seven I asked?
 If taken care of properly, lavender can last a good deal longer, with 10 to 20 years not being unheard of.
 And some historical properties have plants that are as much as 80 years old.